-For 2022, we currently estimate capital expenditure outlays will range between \$25.0 million and \$40.0 million and approximately \$2.0 million to \$3.0 million of restaurant pre-opening costs for new restaurants.
-These capital expenditure estimates are based on the opening of five to eight new restaurants and approximately \$8.0 million to maintain and remodel our existing restaurants and for other general corporate purposes.
+For 2023, we currently estimate capital expenditure outlays will range between \$35.0 million and \$39.0 million and approximately \$2.5 million to \$3.0 million of restaurant pre-opening costs for new restaurants.
+These capital expenditure estimates are based on the opening of six to seven new restaurants and approximately \$7.0 million to maintain and remodel our existing restaurants and for other general corporate purposes.

-Based on our growth plans, we believe our existing cash balance combined with future expected cash flows from operations and available borrowings under our Revolving Credit Facility will be sufficient to finance our planned capital expenditures and other operating activities in fiscal 2022 and beyond as well as provide financial flexibility during the continued COVID-19 pandemic.
+Based on our growth plans, we believe our existing cash balance combined with future expected cash flows from operations and available borrowings under our Revolving Credit Facility will be sufficient to finance our planned capital expenditures and other operating activities in fiscal 2023 and beyond.